 The costs of environmental technologies

 Although these technologies are appealing because of the opportunities they offer, their costs and those of their products are still high.
 Moreover, the improvements that can be made in the applications of a new technology are strictly dependent on the scientific disciplines that lie behind the biotechnologies.
-However, despite their high costs, the strength of environmental technologies continues to be their low environmental impact.
+However, despite the costs needed to develop software for environmental technologies, the strength of these technologies continues to be their low environmental impact.

 THE FUTURE OF BIOTECHNOLOGIES